SEE THE BEST OF INTERLAKEN IN 1 DAY – ITINERARY

 - Kids (under the age of 6) and dogs don´t have to pay.
 Kids between 6-15 years pay a small fee.

 - Check out their website for more information.

 If you take the locomotive, I suggest planning in about 4 hours at least for this mountain experience.

 HIKING TO/FROM BRIENZ TO BRIENZER ROTHORN:

 Alternatively, you can also hike from Brienz to Breinzer Rothorn.
-If you decide to do the full uphill hike, you should know the ascend is about 1750 meters and it is about 9 km long.
-Though the ascent is a lot, according to reviews, it is still doable because it is a slow ascent.
+If you decide to do the full uphill hike, you should know the ascent is about 1750 meters and it is about 9 km long.
+Though the ascent is a lot, according to reviews, it is still doable because it is slow.
 This should take about 5-6 hours.